EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 - content confidentiality of data at rest;
 - access confidentiality of individual requests.

 Access and pattern confidentiality is not provided.
-Accesses to the same blocks imply accesses to the same data $\to$ requency-based attacks allow the server to reconstruct the correspondence between plaintext values and blocks.
+Accesses to the same blocks imply accesses to the same data $\to$ frequency-based attacks allow the server to reconstruct the correspondence between plaintext values and blocks.

 ----------------------------------------------------------------